-I’m not a big fan of having English Language Learners read aloud individually in class, though I do have students doing it when it’s part of a small group (reader’s theater or when they’ve practiced reading a short passage and “perform” in front of the class).
+I’m not a big fan of having English Language Learners read aloud individually to the entire class, though I do have students doing it when it’s part of a small group (reader’s theater, in partners, or when they’ve practiced reading a short passage and “perform” in front of the class).
 It seems to me that, outside of those engaging interactions, having students read a passage aloud is not very energizing to them (or even worse — a confidence destroying experience) and pretty deadly for the rest of the class.

 However, I know this is a matter of debate among teachers of English Language Learners.
 I’ve found some good posts about the topic, including tons of comments on them, but I haven’t been able to find a single piece of research on the subject.

 So I thought I’d share links to the online discussions, and hope that a reader can recommend research.
 Can you help me out?

 Thanks to Julie Niles Petersen, I realized that the reason I couldn’t find research was because it’s generally called “round robin reading” or “popcorn reading.”
 Thanks, Julie!
 After a search, I found a ton of research pointing out what a bad instructional strategy it is.
 Here are a few links that I’m adding to that list:

 Small Group Reading Instruction (go to page six)